 Housekeeping, Laundry and Maintenance Supplies: Housekeeping supplies such as brooms, brushes, cleaning compounds, disinfectants, germicides, insecticides, mops, polish, paper towels and drinking cups.
 Laundry supplies include linens, laundry soaps and bleaches.
+(The cost of incontinent supplies and related items must NOT be included on this line, but rather should be classified on line 6, column 2.)

 Maintenance items include supplies, parts and materials required to maintain the building or equipment as well as inspection fees for the physical plant such as elevators or boilers.
 Most nondepreciable equipment should be included here.
-Exceptions are nondepreciable healthcare equipment, which should be entered on line 6 and nondepreciable office equipment, which should be entered on line 10.
+Exceptions are nondepreciable nursing equipment, which should be entered on line 6 and nondepreciable office equipment, which should be entered on line 10.